giorgi-o/SkinPeek/README.md

 ## Translations

-If you are fluent in another language and would like help translate the bot, please do!
+If you are fluent in another language and would like help translate the bot, either to a new language or to improve an existing translation, please do!

 1. Look up the language code for your language [here](https://discord.com/developers/docs/reference#locales)
 2. Look in the bot's `languages` folder